-Idaho is a rapidly growing state and a lot of towns are nearly unrecognizable to the small communities that they once were.
+Idaho is a rapidly growing state and a lot of towns are nearly unrecognizable as the small communities that they once were.
 However, there are still plenty of towns in our state where it seems the effects of time have not taken hold.
 The town featured below is the perfect example of this.
-It almost looks like time stands still in this little known community.
+It almost looks like time stands still in this little known community of Leadore, Idaho.
 There’s something enchanting about places such as Leadore, that are filled with Idaho history.
 Perhaps it’s because they are a reflection of a simpler time.
-Keep scrolling for more information about this delightful town.
+Keep reading for more information about this delightful town.

 Doesn’t this historic town look absolutely magical?
 If you thought this place was a delightful reminder of the past, then you’ll be thrilled learning about The One Idaho Town That’s So Perfectly Western.

 Places You'll Want To Visit In Idaho

 When it comes to treasures, Idaho is home to more than just gems.
 No matter your interest, when looking for something unique, the state has plenty to offer.
 If you are looking for unusual attractions in Idaho, this list will fill your every requirement.
 From a brothel museum to a museum dedicated entirely to the concept of cleaning, and from a volcanic river canyon to a park filled with ancient petroglyphs, Idaho has plenty of unique places for you to visit.
 If you’re looking for unique restaurants in Idaho, the state has plenty of distinctive restaurants to fill your appetite.
 And just like attractions and dining, it’s easy to find a unique place to stay in Idaho.
 Whether it’s a tent, a beagle or a castle, there is somewhere unusual waiting for you to visit.

 What are some places rich with Idaho history?